TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 !!!
 Note
 	This above scheduling logic is applicable only when queries are fully managed by SnappyData cluster.
 When running your application using the smart connector, each task running in the Spark cluster directly accesses the store partitions.

-## Using Smart Connector for Expanding Capacity of the Cluster

-One of the instances, when [SnappyData Smart connector mode](../affinity_modes/connector_mode.md) is useful, is when the computations is separate from the data.
-This allows  you to increase the computational capacity without adding more servers to the SnappyData cluster.
-Thus, more executors can be provisioned for a Smart Connector application than the number of SnappyData servers.
-<br>Also, expensive batch jobs can be run in a separate Smart Connector application and it does not impact the performance of the SnappyData cluster.
-See, [How to Access SnappyData store from an Existing Spark Installation using Smart Connector](../howto/spark_installation_using_smart_connector.md).

 ## Computing the Number of Cores for a Job

 Executing queries or code in SnappyData results in the creation of one or more Spark jobs.
 Each Spark job has multiple tasks.
 The number of tasks is determined by the number of partitions of the underlying data.</br>